vnmakarov/mir/HOW-TO-PORT-MIR.md

 related long double, char signedness, wchar, and `va_list` definitions.

-To run C tests for C2MIR with MIR intepreter you can use `make c2mir-interp-test`.
+To run C tests for C2MIR with the MIR interpreter you can use `make c2mir-interp-test`.

 ## Machine-dependent code for MIR-generator (file `mir-gen-<target>.c`)

-  The last step for porting MIR is to make MIR generator generates code for your target.
-You need to provide the following machine-dependent functions and definitions used by MIR-generator:
+  The last step for porting MIR is to make the MIR generator generating code for your target.
+You need to provide the following machine-dependent functions and definitions used by the MIR-generator:

   * `void target_init (MIR_context_t ctx)` and `void target_finish (MIR_context_t ctx)`
     can be used to initialize/finalize data